augustus281/augustus281/README.md

-# 👋 Hi, I’m Software Engineer
+# 👋 Hi, I’m Software Engineer.

-🚀 Software Engineer passionate about building scalable, reliable, and automated developer platforms.

-🔧 I specialize in Cloud Infrastructure, Kubernetes, DevOps automation, and Platform Engineering tooling.
+🚀 Driven by curiosity, I enjoy digging deep into how things work and how to make them better.

 📫 Contact me: **augustusnguyen.work@gmail.com**<br>